 There are a plethora of tools available in the market today for storing and processing machine data, but how do you choose the right tool?
 Do you know which among Splunk vs ELK vs Sumo Logic is the best option to handle the data generated by your machines?

 I have written this blog to let you know the pros and cons of each of these tools, after which you will be able to zero in on the tool most appropriate for your organization’s needs.
 I learnt the differences between these tools when I was doing research for my project, where abnormal system state and frauds needed to be alerted in real time.
 That was when I learnt that there were tools dedicated to monitor the systems by processing machine data.
+You should also know that Splunk certification is said to be a skill of optimum importance in today’s IT sphere.
 So I have published this blog to share what I learnt:

 - Differences between Splunk vs ELK vs Sumo Logic